Somebody Killed Mr. Boddy

 - Students will be able to develop a character for a story.

-- Students will be able to write a fictitious news story detailing characters and events in sequence.
+- Students will be able to write a fictional news story detailing characters and events in sequence.

 - Tell the students that they are going to be writing a story based on the game Clue.